MacalusoJeff/MacalusoJeff.github.io/_posts/2024-06-22-HyperparameterTuningXGB.md

 I mentioned above that we can set the number of iterations for the random search.
 I'm setting it to 40 to keep the runtime relatively short, but you can increase it to be more likely to get better results.
 I am also using 10,000 trees and 20 rounds before early stopping, these were chosen somewhat arbitrarily.
 Ideally early stopping will prevent most runs from training the full 10,000 trees, but more trees will likely be trained if the learning rate is lower which would result in a higher computational cost.
 A higher number of early stopping rounds will help ensure that the model does not stop prematurely, but it will increase the computational cost by continuing to train additional trees after it is likely beginning to overfit.

-Note that I am using a simple train/validation/test split for the examples I ran, but I have included code for using k-folds cross validation.
+Note that I am using k-folds cross validation here, but I included code for using a train/validation/test split.
 Just uncomment it and remove the train/test split portions.

 #### Option 1: Using scikit-learn's [RandomizedSearchCV()](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html)

 This option looks ideal at first glance because it's using a function one of the best machine learning libraries.
 However, something a little goofy is happening.
 The `cv` parameter of the `RandomizedSearchCV()` function is further splitting the training set and using the newly split part as the validation set, whereas the `eval_set` argument in the `fit()` method is using the pre-determined validation set.

-This effectively results in two different validation sets being used for two different things - one to stop training early, and one to select the hyperparameters.
-Not only could this result in the model being less likely to find the optimal hyparparameters because there are two validation sets being used, but it also uses a lower amount of training data.
+This effectively results in two different validation sets being used for two different things - one for early stopping, and one to select the hyperparameters.
+Not only could this result in the model being less likely to find the optimal hyparparameters because it is validating on two different data sets, but it also uses a smaller amount of training data.
 The [XGBoost documentation](https://xgboost.readthedocs.io/en/stable/python/sklearn_estimator.html#early-stopping) recommends re-training with early stopping after performing hyperparameter tuning with cross-validation since the number of trees could differ for each fold, so we will do this at the end.

 Despite these issues, this still trains faster than had early stopping not been used and makes the model less likely to overfit.
 We'll run this, see how the performance compares to the non-tuned early stopping model, and then we'll evaluate another option that uses a custom built version of the randomized search with cross-validation.